The Second City: The Second City Detroit

-The Second City Detroit was a comedy theatre and training center located in the Detroit suburb Novi, Michigan.
-It was the Second City's third mainstage theatre in North America following the Second City Chicago and Toronto.
-Originally established in September 1993 in downtown Detroit, Michigan, the theatre relocated to a strip mall in Novi in 2005, where it remained until it was disbanded in 2009.
-The original downtown Detroit theater, within the Hockeytown Cafe complex, is now named the City Theater (Detroit), and the Novi location is now named the Andiamo Novi Theatre.
+The Second City Detroit was a comedy theater and training center in Novi, Michigan.
+It was the Second City's third mainstage location in North America following the Second City Chicago and Toronto.
+Originally established in September 1993 in downtown Detroit, it relocated to a strip mall in Novi in 2005.
+The original downtown Detroit theater in the Hockeytown Cafe complex was renamed the City Theater and has since reopened as the Detroit House of Comedy; the Novi location has become the Andiamo Novi Theater.

 The Parents School

-In the early years of the Second City and Game Theater, several parents and Lincoln Park community members—including Carol and Paul Sills and Mona and Dennis Cunningham—started a progressive school for their children, based on Viola Spolin's Theater Games techniques and philosophy with her son Paul Sills' refinements.
+In the early years of the Second City and Game Theater, several parents and Lincoln Park community members—including Carol and Paul Sills and activists Mona and Dennis Cunningham—started a progressive school for their children, based on Viola Spolin's Theater Games techniques and philosophy with her son Paul Sills' refinements.
+Early on it was called "Playroom School," after Spolin's "Educational Playroom," a progressive school project during the 1930's on Sheridan Road which Paul Sills had attended.
 Theater Games were gaining recognition and are now incorporated in drama therapy, play therapy, and are used as an educational tool.
-Early Second City and Game Theater members, as well as some Old Town and Lincoln Park community members, were closely involved, including the Sillses and Cunninghams, Viola Spolin, Joyce and Byrne Piven, John Schultz, Mel Spiegel, and Beverly Gold.
+Early Second City and Game Theater members, as well as some Old Town and Lincoln Park community members, were closely involved, including the Sillses and Cunninghams, Viola Spolin, Joyce and Byrne Piven, John Schultz, Mel Spiegel, Carol Dougal, and Beverly Gold.
 The highly progressive curriculum included daily theater games, and some students went on to careers in entertainment.
-Briefly at the original Old Town theater site at the intersection of Clark, Wells, and Lincoln Avenue, the school moved to several locations in Lincoln Park before it closed in the mid-1970s.
+Briefly at the Game Theater site at 1935 N. Sedgwick, the school moved to several locations in Lincoln Park before it closed in the mid-1970s.